roblaing/webgames/ricerocks/README.md

 Along with getting to grips with the language, I also used developing some games as a way to learn JavaScript's documentation and testing tools.

-I haven't got far with the testing tools yet, but found JSDoc's tags a handy way to "think above the code" in trying to abstract RiceRocks.
+I haven't got far with the testing tools yet, but found JSDoc's tags a handy way to "think above the code" in trying to abstract RiceRocks into a general game framework.

 Like most automated documentation systems, JSDoc lists things alphabetically, which is good for reference, but not great for explaining
 <a href="https://en.wikipedia.org/wiki/Control_flow">control flow</a>, which I'll attempt in this